brianleroux/xui/README.md

 arguments:

-- an object literal of css key/value pairs to set/modify style on.
+- an object literal of css key/value pairs to set.

 example:

-	x$('#box5').css({ backgroundColor:'blue', width:'100px', border:'2px solid red' });
+	x$('h2.fugly').css({ backgroundColor:'blue', color:'white', border:'2px solid red' });

+@namespace {Fx}
+@example

 Fx
 ---

-Animations mostly but we're not excluding any ideas.
+Animations, transforms and transitions for getting the most out of hardware accelerated CSS.

+Tween is a method for transforming a css property to a new value.

+@method
+@param {Object} [Array|Object]
+@return {Element Collection}
+@example

 ### tween

 syntax:

+x$(selector).tween(obj);

+arguments:

+- properties:object an object literal of element css properties to tween or an array containing object literals of css properties to tween sequentially.

+example:

 	x$('#box').tween({ left:100px, backgroundColor:'blue' });